Michael Harris II Player Props: Braves vs. Rays

-Michael Harris II -- with a slugging percentage of .649 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves versus the Tampa Bay Rays, with Tyler Glasnow on the hill, on July 7 at 6:40 PM ET.
+Michael Harris II -- with a slugging percentage of .600 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves against the Tampa Bay Rays, with Taj Bradley on the hill, on July 8 at 7:15 PM ET.

-In his most recent game he had a one-hit performance (1-for-5) against the Guardians.
+He had a hitless performance in his previous game (0-for-3) against the Rays.

 Michael Harris II Game Info & Props vs. the Rays